How do I need to prepare the wall before I install Aspect?

 What do I do if my substrate is bumpy or uneven and a tile pops off?

 Occasionally, even after properly preparing the substrate, the surface can still have bows, high spots, ridges or uneven areas.
 One way to test the area of the substrate to which the tile is to be applied is to place a tile (with the back liner unpeeled) on the area to see if it rocks or if it has a solid, flat foundation.
 If proper adhesion is difficult or impossible, a tube adhesive can be applied to the back of the tile to allow good adhesion.
 Be sure to remove the release film on the back of each tile before applying additional adhesive.
 Apply no more than about five pea-sized dots of adhesive to the back of a full tile.
 Keep the adhesive a half-inch from the edges.
 Press the tiles into place.
 If adhesive squeezes out around the tiles, be sure to wipe it off before it dries.

 What are the recommended tube adhesives that can be used if a tile pops up?

-Use 100% polyurethane (tube) adhesive, such as Loctite PL Premium, Loctite PL Premium Advanced, LePage PL Premium (Canada).
+Use 100% polyurethane (tube) adhesive, such as Loctite Power Grab, Loctite PL Premium Advanced, LePage PL Premium (Canada).
 Carefully read and follow manufacturers directions for the adhesive.

 What are the reasons a tile may fall off?